Defining the Environment

 Real

-A real ground plane having the conductivity and the relative permittivity (relative permeability is 1) set by the user will be placed on the xy-plane (z = 0), Fig 3.
-There are three options for the real ground calculations: Sommerfeld-Wait/Asymptotic, Reflection Coefficients/Asymptotic, and Radial wire ground screen.
+A real ground plane, with user-defined conductivity and relative permittivity (relative permeability set to 1), will be situated on the xy-plane at z = 0, as shown in Fig. 3.
+There are three available options for real ground calculations: Sommerfeld-Wait/Asymptotic, Reflection Coefficients/Asymptotic, and Radial wire ground screen.

 Real Ground Options